Skip to main content

 Did you know that “salt” and “sodium” are not the same thing, even though they’re often used interchangeably?
 Sodium, a mineral, is one of the elements found in salt.
 Salt is where most of your sodium comes from.

-Because about 70% of the sodium you eat comes from processed (packaged) foods and restaurant foods, the FDA is working closely with industry, asking manufacturers to gradually lower sodium across a wide range of foods.
+Because more than 70% of the sodium you eat comes from processed (packaged) foods and restaurant foods, the FDA is working closely with industry, asking manufacturers to gradually lower sodium across a wide range of foods.
 This will result in more food choices with less sodium.

-You and your family can also take steps to ease into reducing the amount of salt—and therefore, sodium—you eat.
+You and your family can also take steps to ease into reducing the amount of salt — and therefore, sodium — you eat.
 The recommended limit for sodium is 2,300 milligrams (mg) per day for people 14 years and older.
-But people in the U.S. consume 3,400 mg per day on average!
+But people in the U.S. consume about 3,400 mg per day on average.
+That's more than 50% more than the recommended limit.

 Why Reduce Sodium?

 Too much sodium can lead to high blood pressure, a leading cause of heart disease and stroke.
-Ninety percent of American adults are eating more sodium than is recommended.
-While more than 4 in 10 Americans have high blood pressure, in non-Hispanic Black adults that number increases to almost 6 in 10.
+Ninety percent of Americans are eating more sodium than is recommended.
+While almost 5 in 10 Americans have high blood pressure, in non-Hispanic Black adults that number increases to almost 6 in 10.

 Steps You Can Take to Reduce Sodium